rikkimax/twp-d/manuscript/content/structsAndUnions/allocation.md

 Previously variables within function bodies have been shown and used to manipulate data.
 These are allocated within registers.
 They are short lived and swapped around as needed on the CPU.

-Structs and Unions have been shown both locally both within function bodies but also as arguments.
-For small structs and unions taking up only 4-8 bytes.
-They can be allocated within the stack or even in registers if short lived.
 But for pointers, including pointers to structs and primitives.
 They are allocated on the heap.
 The heap is basically the RAM where as the stack is again the RAM but preallocated to the application.

+Unlike structs which can be allocated on the heap, registers or the stack depending upon usage and size.